 This is the ultimate guide to make Japanese friends and friendship in Japan.
 This guide will be useful to people who are new to Japan and people who have lived in Japan for 20 years or more.
 99% of people will learn something new from this article and we have broken down how to make Japanese friends down to 6 sections.

 Reading this guide will demystify the mystery of friendship in Japan that have eluded foreigners for so long.

 You may find this surprising, but even foreigners who speak Japanese fluently and have lived here for many years can struggle to make Japanese friends because of the large amount of cultural differences and mysteriousness of Japan.

-We aim to demystify many of the challenges to making long lasting friendships with Japanese and guide you past many of the misconceptions and limiting beliefs that foreigners encounter when trying to make Japanese friends.
+We aim to demystify many of the challenges to making long lasting friendships in Japan and guide you past many of the misconceptions and limiting beliefs that foreigners encounter when trying to make Japanese friends.
 To accomplish this, we have spoken to many foreigners who have many Japanese friends to hear their insights and tips.
 From this, we have discovered many interesting differences between making friends in Japan and the West and we also provide in-depth information on what Japanese people like to talk about.

 Challenges with making Japanese friends

 Challenge 1 - Japanese people do not know how to communicate and relate with foreigners.

 “Why are no Japanese people talking to me?”